-The realized stochastic volatility model of Takahashi, Omori, and Watanabe (2009), which incorporates the asymmetric stochastic volatility model with the realized volatility, is extended by employing a wider class distribution, the generalized hyperbolic skew Student's t-distribution, for financial returns.
-The extension makes it possible to consider the heavy tail and skewness in financial returns.
+The predictive performance of the realized stochastic volatility model of Takahashi, Omori, and Watanabe (2009), which incorporates the asymmetric stochastic volatility model with the realized volatility, is investigated.
+Considering well known characteristics of financial returns, heavy tail and negative skewness, the model is extended by employing a wider class distribution, the generalized hyperbolic skew Student's tdistribution, for financial returns.
 With the Bayesian estimation scheme via Markov chain Monte Carlo method, the model enables us to estimate the parameters in the return distribution and in the model jointly.
 It also makes it possible to forecast volatility and return quantiles by sampling from their posterior distributions jointly.
-The model is applied to quantile forecasts of financial returns such as value-at-risk and expected shortfall as well as volatility forecasts and those forecasts are evaluated by several backtesting procedures.
-Empirical results with the US index, Dow Jones Industrial Average, show that the extended model fits the data better and improves the volatility and quantile forecasts.
+The model is applied to quantile forecasts of financial returns such as value-at-risk and expected shortfall as well as volatility forecasts and those forecasts are evaluated by various tests and performance measures.
+Empirical results with the US and Japanese stock indices, Dow Jones Industrial Average and Nikkei 225, show that the extended model improves the volatility and quantile forecasts especially in some volatile periods.

-Key words: Backtesting; Bias correction; Expected shortfall; Generalized hyperbolic skew Student's t-distribution; Markov chain Monte Carlo; Realized volatility; Stochastic volatility; Value-at-risk.
+Key words: Backtesting; Expected shortfall; Generalized hyperbolic skew Student's t-distribution; Markov chain Monte Carlo; Realized volatility; Stochastic volatility; Valueat-risk.